srvrco/getssl/README.md

 * **Reload services** - After a new certificate is obtained then the relevant services (e.g. apache/nginx/postfix) can be reloaded.

 ## Installation
-Since the script is only one file, you can use the following command for a quick and dirty installation:
+Since the script is only one file, you can use the following command for a quick installation of GetSSL only:
 ```
 curl --silent https://raw.githubusercontent.com/srvrco/getssl/master/getssl > getssl ; chmod 700 getssl
 ```